marios-code-path/demo-chat/chat-deploy-cassandra/README.md

     </depenencies>
 </project>
 ```

 # Configuring Cassandra with Spring

-## CassandraProperties

-Take a quick peek at the [Cassandra Properties]() to indicate our server connection.
+Take a quick peek at the [Cassandra Properties](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/cassandra/CassandraProperties.html) to indicate our server connection.
 Note that contact points are the 'gateway' into your cassandra cluster and are not
 the ONLY server on the cluster that are connected - but it is the first.

-In this application, we have simple application properties, and I even choose to send network related ones
+In this application, we have simple application properties, and I even choose to send network-related args
-during execution sequences with application arguments.
-Alternatively, we can consume cassandra connection details
+during execution sequence.
+Alternatively, we can consume cassandra connection details from Consul or ConfigMaps, but
-from Consul or ConfigMaps, but that is a topic of later discourse.
+that is a topic of later discourse.

 Showing default cassandra properties:
 ```properties